choria-io/website/docs/content/concepts/_index.md

 You can start writing [Playbooks](../playbooks/) that allow you to combine agents, tasks, different databases, webhooks and more into complex multi step orchestrations.

-You can write your own Tasks and use them via Choria, Bolt and share them with others on the forge.
+You can write your own Tasks and use them via Choria or Bolt and share them with others on the forge.

 ### Second Month